noahweidig/noahweidig.github.io/content/authors/admin/_index.md

       Received $3,500 fellowship to conduct independent summer research.
 ---

 I’m a research associate at the University of Florida's School of Forest, Fisheries, and Geomatic Sciences.
 I use remote sensing, GIS, and data science to explore how our landscapes change over time.
+I love <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i> programming, especially high-quality data visualization.
 My goal is to translate complex spatial information into clear insights that help people see the bigger picture: how patterns and processes shape where we live.